Lab Personnel

 Amanda Scholes

-• Amanda graduated with a Ph.D. in Cell and Molecular Biology in 2019, where her project was to understand the myriad of viable strategies that genetically distinct individiuals use to protect themselves from stress.
+• Amanda graduated with a Ph.D. in Cell and Molecular Biology in 2019, where her project was to understand the myriad of viable strategies that genetically distinct individuals use to protect themselves from stress.

 • Amanda is currently a research scientist at the U.S. Naval Research Laboratory.